San Diego Prenuptial & Postnuptial Agreement Lawyer

 A postnuptial agreement may not be executed in contemplation of legal separation or divorce.
 Postnuptial agreements may only be implemented to perform two functions, (1) to change (“transmute”) the character of property from separate to community or vice versa or (2) to amend or revoke a premarital agreement.
 Generally, a postnuptial agreement may not be used to waive or limit the following duties: (1) the right of either spouse to support the other during or in the event of separation, (2) support of the party’s minor child, (3) fidelity and (4) any other agreement which promotes or encourages dissolution of the marriage.

 Postnuptial agreements can get very complicated because such an agreement may alter property rights, title, and may also trigger significant tax implications.
-Our attorneys can advise you on the impacts of executing a postnuptial agreement.
+Our San Diego divorce attorneys can advise you on the impacts of executing a postnuptial agreement.

-What are the requirements for a valid premarital agreement in San Diego, California?
+Requirements for a valid premarital agreement in San Diego, California

 We often explain to our clients that premarital agreements, from our expert experience, are only valid and enforceable if the following requirements are met: